devonfw/mrchecker/cookbook/model-based-testing/README.md

 MrChecker integrated with Model Base Testing
 -------------------
 This part of cookbook features a template for integration GraphWalker with MrChecker project.

 GraphWalker is an Model-Based testing tool.
-It reads models in the shape of directed graphs, and generates test paths from these graphs.
-Then the path would be provided to the MrChecker project to execute the test ([See more details](https://github.com/GraphWalker/graphwalker-project/wiki))
+It reads models in the shape of directed graphs and generates test paths from these graphs ([See more details](https://github.com/GraphWalker/graphwalker-project/wiki)).

+Then the path could be provided to the MrChecker to execute the test

 **Model Based Testing (MBT)** - testing technique where software under test is checked against predictions made by a model (graph).

-Usages:
-*	smoke test - one pass through the graph - quick verification of the whole process / application
-*	stability test - multiple passes through the graph - long run - verification of the environment stability

-A model is a description of:
+Examples of the model:
+*	Data Flow
-*	system's behavior
+*	Control Flow
-*	process flow
+*	Dependency Graphs
-*	data/information flow
+*	Decision Tables
-*	modules / application menu traversal
+*	State transition machines

+Types of MBT:
+*	Offline / a priori: Generation of Test Suites before executing it.
+A test suite is nothing but a collection of test cases.
+*	Online / on-the-fly: Generation of Test Suites during test execution

 ## Setup manual